 BrightHire

 BrightHire focuses on improving interview quality rather than automating interviews entirely.
-It supports interviewers with structure, real-time guidance, and post-interview insights.
+It supports interviewers with structure, live guidance, and post-interview insights.

 Key capabilities: